3D television: 3D-ready TV sets

 3D-ready TV sets are those that can operate in 3D mode (in addition to regular 2D mode) using one of several display technologies to recreate a stereoscopic image.
 These TV sets usually supported HDMI 1.4 and a minimum output refresh rate of 120 Hz; glasses may be sold separately.

 Philips was developing a 3D television set that would be available for the consumer market by about 2011 without the need for special glasses (autostereoscopy).
 However it was canceled because of the slow adoption of customers going from 2D to 3D.

 In August 2010, Toshiba announced plans to bring a range of autostereoscopic TVs to market by the end of the year.

-The Chinese manufacturer TCL Corporation has developed a 42 in LCD 3D TV called the TD-42F, which is currently available in China.
-This model uses a lenticular system and does not require any special glasses (autostereoscopy).
-It currently sells for approximately $20,000.
+The Chinese manufacturer TCL Corporation developed a 42 in LCD 3D TV called the TD-42F, which was available in China.
+This model used a lenticular system and does not require any special glasses (autostereoscopy).
+When new, it sold for approximately $20,000.

 Onida, LG, Samsung, Sony, and Philips intended to increase their 3D TV offering with plans to make 3D TV sales account for over 50% of their respective TV distribution offering in 2012.
 It was expected that the screens would use a mixture of technologies until there is standardization across the industry.
 Samsung offers the LED 7000, LCD 750, PDP 7000 TV sets and the Blu-ray 6900.